LeonardoZV/mutation-testing-java-example/README.md

 ## What is it?

-Mutation testing is used to evaluate the quality of existing application tests, helping developers to design more and better tests.
+Mutation testing is used to evaluate the quality of existing application tests, helping developers to design better tests.

 ## What problem it solves?